chriscdn/RHManagedObject/readme.md

 RHManagedObject is a library for iOS to simplify your life with Core Data.
 It was motivated by the following:

 - Core Data is verbose.
 Have a look at [Listing 1](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CoreData/Articles/cdFetching.html) from the Apple Documentation and you'll see it takes ~14 lines of code for a single fetch request.
-RHManagedObject reduces this to a single line of code.
+RHManagedObject reduces this to a single line.

 - Each managed object has an object context associated with it, and for some operations you must first fetch the object context in order to operate on the object.
 For example: